artsy/hokusai/README.md

 - As above, install `python`, `pipenv`, `docker`, `docker-compose` and `git`.

-To install the Hokusai package in "editable mode" from a checkout of this repository, you can run `pip install -e .` This works well in combination with [Virtualenv/Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) as you can install the project in editable mode within a virtualenv, and from a release in your default system environment.
+To install the Hokusai package in "editable mode" from a checkout of this repository, you can run `pip install --editable .` This works well in combination with [Virtualenv/Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) as you can install the project in editable mode within a virtualenv, and from a release in your default system environment.

 ## Testing Hokusai

 Install pipenv (see above)

-Install dependencies: `pipenv install -d`.
+Install dependencies: `pipenv install --dev`.

 All tests can be run with `pipenv run tests`.